desihub/desiconda/README.rst

 ".version_$VERSION" in the module install directory.
 You can manually move this into place if and when you want to make that the default version.
 You can run the install script from an alternate build directory.

 For docker installs, run docker build from the same directory as the generated Dockerfile, so that the path to data files can be found.
+Making docker images requires a working docker installation and also an Intel based processor if you are building an image that uses Intel python packages.
+You should familiarize yourself with the docker tool before attempting to use it for desiconda.

 As an example, suppose we want to install the script we made in the previous section for edison.
 We'll make a temporary directory on